Welcome to today's edition of the Rush 24-7 podcast.

 Their lives could be disrupted.

-And therefore, that will become the big story, not Obama's re-election.
+And therefore, that will become the big story, not Obama's reelection.

-Don't know how long this is going to go on, but what if if they were hoping, let's put it this way, if they were hoping at the media to establish major momentum for Obama this week, Mother Nature has just interceded and said, whoa.
+Don't know how long this is going to go on, but if they were hoping, let's put it this way, if they were hoping at the media to establish major momentum for Obama this week, Mother Nature has just interceded and said, whoa.

-In other words, for you atheists, And I play golf, and there are golf gods, and you can do things that irritate the golf gods.
+In other words, for you atheists, and I play golf and there are golf gods, and you can do things that irritate the golf gods.

 One of the things that you do to irritate the golf gods is to tell yourself you got the game figured out.